CodeValue/training-genai-workshop-v2/README.md

 </details>

 ## Step 5: Generate Embeddings, Vector DB
-This step involves implementing the /transcribe-index endpoint to generate embeddings for each transcription using OpenAI's text-embedding-3-small model, and then index these embeddings in a Qdrant vector database.
+This step involves implementing the /data endpoint to generate embeddings for each data using OpenAI's text-embedding-3-small model, and then index these embeddings in a Qdrant vector database.
 This setup enriches the RAG application by enabling efficient storage and retrieval of semantically relevant content, crucial for dynamic and context-aware responses.

 **Tasks Accomplished:**
-- Generate embeddings for each transcription using the text-embedding-3-small model.
+- Generate embeddings for each data item using the text-embedding-3-small model.
-    - Max input tokens for the embeddings endpoint is 8192 tokens, split the transcription to batches
+    - Max input tokens for the embeddings endpoint is 8192 tokens, split the data to batches
 - Initialize Qdrant and create Index.
     - Use a vector size of 1536, which corresponds to the vector size obtained from the text-embedding-3-small model.
 - Index these embeddings in to Qdrant for future retrieval.